AlbanESIEE/BPA-DE2--Digital-Electronics-/lab1-blink_arduino/test/README.md

 2. Scheme of Morse code application, i.e. connection of AVR device, LED, resistor, and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values!

    ![your figure]()

+3. In this part, you will find the simulation that I did on tinkercad.